Christopher Morel Player Props: Cubs vs. Giants

 Christopher Morel At The Plate

-- Morel has three doubles, nine home runs and seven walks while batting .256.
+- Morel is batting .247 with three doubles, nine home runs and eight walks.

-- Looking at the 22 games he has played this season, he's homered in nine of them (40.9%), and in 10.6% of his trips to the plate.
+- He has hit a home run in nine games this year (39.1%), homering in 10.1% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.